 Pearson Square Feed Calculator

 The Pearson Square Feed Calculator estimates precise feed mixture amounts based on nutrient content percentages and desired levels.
 This tool helps farmers and livestock owners create balanced rations efficiently without manual math errors.
-Whether you are mixing poultry starter, balancing dairy cow protein, or formulating swine finisher feed, this tool ensures accurate results.
+Whether you are mixing poultry starter, balancing dairy cow protein, or formulating swine finisher feed, this tool ensures estimated results.
 Achieve optimal animal health and growth by using the reliable Pearson Square method today.

 How Feed Mixture Amounts Is Calculated

-Feed mixture amounts represent the exact weights of two ingredients needed to reach a specific nutrient target.
+Feed mixture amounts represent the estimated weights of two ingredients needed to reach a specific nutrient target.
 This calculation uses the Pearson Square method, a simple algebraic technique that balances the difference between ingredient values.

 Part of Feed A = |Value of Feed B – Desired Value|